 The acid passing up into the esophagus leads to the irritation and this irritation and burning feeling is also known as heartburn.
 When you take the baking soda and water mixture this will help neutralize and balance the acid to a more natural level and will help reduce your heartburn.

-How to Use Baking Soda to Help Heartburn?
+How to Use Baking Soda for Heartburn?

 Mixing the baking soda with water is the best way to do it.
 You add ½ teaspoon of baking soda to 4 ounces(120ml) of water and stir thoroughly until the baking soda is mixed through.
 You can do this every 2 hours, but you shouldn’t consume over 3 ½ teaspoons per day.